GoldenStack/trove/.github/CONTRIBUTING.md

 ### How to request an enhancement
 To request an enhancement, just open an issue and tag it as "enhancement".
-Make sure that you clearly explain what you want added and make sure that it's possible to do.
+Make sure that you clearly explain what you want added and that it's possible to implement it.

 ### Who is involved?
 Currently, this project is run purely by GoldenStack (me, obviously).
 My Discord is GoldenStack#3022.
 You can ask me for